 Jono Willis: It’s a challenging question because I probably haven’t thought about it in much detail, but if I reflect on that, I’d say, yes I did get treated differently.
 I probably got given more encouragement and support and you know, “good on you and well done” maybe than a mum would have, because there’s more expected for mum to do it.
 I mean, I don’t know that cause I’ve never been in the shoes of a mother.
 But I do feel like there was a bit of over and above, you know, support for me.

-And partly maybe that’s because I was the first one of the first males within our organization to be taking the paternity leave.
-It was more known and talked about, so it could have driven it a little bit, but if we get to a world where there are more men taking parental leave and it’s more evenly shared off the back of people like me being supported into it, then I don’t think that’s a bad outcome in the long run.
+And partly maybe that’s because I was the first one of the first males within our organisation to be taking the paternity leave.
+It was more known and talked about, so it could have driven it a little bit, but if we get to a world where there are more men taking parental leave and it’s more evenly shared off the back of people like me being supported into it, then I don’t think that’s a bad outcome in the long-run.

 Hillary Lamb: I was going through my head, “How do I feel about this, Jono getting more attention than a woman?” because women do it all the time and they’re supposed to be able to, you know, move from the working environment, look after the children and go back and slot in seamlessly back into work.
 You know, why should a man get more attention?

-But I think as you said, the more visibility that those situations are getting or more visibility they’re having, uh, and normalizing it, I think more men will take up that opportunity.
+But I think as you said, the more visibility that those situations are getting or more visibility they’re having, uh, and normalising it, I think more men will take up that opportunity.